 Configuration of HBA Tiles

-There are several options for configuring the HBA tiles, but the majority of these apply only to the core stations where two HBA fields are available.
+There are several options for configuring the HBA tiles.
+The majority of these configurations apply only to the core stations where two HBA fields are available.

 HBAzero / HBAone

-Use a single HBA field from the core stations, or the full HBA field from remote and international stations.
+Uses a single HBA field, zero or one, from the core stations, and the full HBA field from remote and international stations.

-The data from each HBA field in the core stations are correlated as separate stations in the CEP correlator.
+The data from each HBA field in a core stations are correlated as separate stations in the CEP correlator.
 This configuration provides many more short baselines in the core.HBAjoined

-The data from each HBA field in the core stations are correlated at station level, before the data are returned to CEP.
+The data from each HBA field in a core stations are correlated at station level, before the data are returned to CEP.
 In this mode the beam of each station has a non-uniform shape.

 In addition, a special mode has been designed, designated by the "inner" tag (HBAzero_inner etc).
 This indicates that only the inner 24 tiles of the Remote stations are used, to match the configuration of each Core station HBA field.
 This tag does not operate on the international stations.